RachelToh2901/FYP_MakeMeLaugh/README.md

-# Guide to set up and run web application
+## Guide to set up and run our web application

 1. Clone project to local repository